klovercloud-ci-cd/documentation/cocepts.md

 ```

 [N:B] For mounting script from config map in interstep, script_from_configmap: namespace/configmap_name should be used.
-Congig map should be created with the following content:
+Config map should be created with the following content:

 ```yaml
 apiVersion: v1 # Version of the config map.